ammar-homaida-statistics/easystatisticsacademy/probability/basics/what-is-probability/index.md

 ---
 layout: default
-title: What Is Probability (and What It Is Not)?
+title: What Is Probability (and What It Is Not?)
-description: Learn what probability measures, what uncertainty means, and common misconceptions about chance, randomness, and prediction.
+description: Learn what probability measures, why it quantifies uncertainty, and the most common misconceptions beginners have about probabilistic thinking.
 permalink: /probability/basics/what-is-probability/
-parent: /probability/basics/
+parent: Probability Basics
-sidebar: false
+grand_parent: Probability & Theory
+nav_order: 1
 ---

 <!-- SAVE LESSON PROGRESS -->
 <script>
 (function () {

-  localStorage.setItem(
-    "esa_continue_probability_basics_lesson_v0",
+  const KEY = "esa_continue_probability_basics_lesson_v0";

-    JSON.stringify({
+  localStorage.setItem(KEY, JSON.stringify({
     url: "/probability/basics/what-is-probability/",
-      label: "What Is Probability (and What It Is Not)?",
+    label: "What Is Probability (and What It Is Not?)",
     ts: Date.now()
-    })
-  );
+  }));

 })();
 </script>